muhamed-droid/HTML-CSS-basic-coding/README.md

 # HTML-CSS-basic-coding
 Going through different HTML and CSS techniques.
 Making some training projects.
-Goal is to recreate a youtube page.
+Goal is to recreate a YouTube page.
+Using html elements and css styles goal si to recreate YouTube default start page with lots of videos with different authors and toggle bar, search bar...